it-projects-llc/addons-dev/fleet_rental_document/doc/index.rst

  * ``Return Closed``

 * Open ``Sales / Rental / Return Draft`` to see Return documents that are waiting for your action
-* Open ``Sales / Rental / Return Open`` to see Retrun documents where rent isn't fully paid
+* Open ``Sales / Rental / Return Open`` to see Return documents where rent isn't fully paid
 * Open ``Sales / Rental / Return Closed`` to see Return documents where rent is fully paid or where excess amount of deposit should be returned to a customer